 I began to modify my B5 S4 soon after receiving it, making changes to the wheels and exhaust as well as suspension upgrades.
 These alterations were motivated by a desire to get away from stock components.
 As my career interests shifted from aircraft operations to acquisition I found a similarity of process with my car hobby.
 I began to apply a more systematic approach to the evaluation of products I would consider equipping my S4 with and soon had my first opportunity to go beyond the normal evaluation of a product with my purchase of the APR Stage 3 kit.
 At the same time, the quantity of content on MyAudiS4 began to grow.

-The experience and positive outcome from the engagement with APR led me to become more interested in the subject of test & evaluation.
+The experience and positive outcome from the engagement with APR led me to become more interested in test & evaluation involving my S4.
 When an opportunity to be part of a major test effort came up I joined a test group that was planning the test activities for aircraft carrier sea trials.
 It was during this time that I began pursuing planned product comparisons for my S4 and thus I worked to shore up my data measurement capabilities, to include building a flowbench.

 A growing interest in Test & Evaluation led to a subsequent assignment as a Test Director which made learning the subject of testing a full time job.
 I also discovered that testing military systems is not a fast process, even when officially referred to as quick tests.
 As test lead overseeing a “quick” reaction test, an entire year and one million dollars would be allocated to performing a single test event.
 My desire to quickly test and evaluate a product and document it’s performance would end up being met and publicized via MyAudiS4.